When Is a Long-Distance Air Ambulance the Best Option for Medical Transportation?

 2. Limited Time

-When time is really of the essence, the speed of air transportation gets prized over whatever benefits that may be derived from riding interstate.
+When time is really of the essence, the speed of air transportation gets prized over whatever benefits may be derived from riding interstate.

 If someone close to you suffers a significant trauma and there’s no proper healthcare facility close by, the best thing to do would be to have them flown to one.
 Driving them for hours on end will be out of the question if it’s possible to get them airlifted soon enough.